WHAT DO NUMBERS ON BASEBALL CARDS MEAN

 On-base percentage provides a more complete picture of a batter’s contributions beyond just hits.
 It factors in walks and hit-by-pitches to represent the percentage of total plate appearances where the player safely reached base.
 A .400 OBP means the player got on base through a hit, walk or HBP 4 out of every 10 times up.
 The stat underscores a hitter’s ability to get on base by any means and avoid easy outs, which is extremely valuable offensively.
 Career OBP leaders rank among the most impactful and productive hitters ever.

-Read also: WHAT ARE THE HOTTEST BASEBALL CARDS RIGHT NOW
+Read also: EARLY 80S BASEBALL CARDS

 Slugging percentage measures a batter’s power by calculating the total bases achieved per at-bat.
 Total bases include one for singles, two for doubles, three for triples, and four for home runs.
 A .500 slugging percentage signifies the player averaged 1.5 total bases each time up, excelling at extra base hits.
 Like OBP, slugging percentage provides extra context beyond average by highlighting how frequently a hitter hit for extra bases rather than just contact.
 Top career slugging percentage leaders rank among the most feared power threats in history.